Best Fishing in Oregon

-Sturgeon: Coastal sturgeon fishing can be good in the winter.
+Sturgeon: Oregon Coast sturgeon fishing can be good in the winter.
 Tillamook Bay usually produces the most, but Yaquina and other lightly fished estuaries can be good as well.

 Trout: Diamond Lake is open to year-round fishing and might be ready for ice-fishing.
 Check before traveling.
 Otherwise, stick with well-stocked, lower-elevation lakes and reservoirs this month.
 Agate and Selmac lakes, Applegate, Emigrant, Lost Creek and Cooper Creek reservoirs and Reinhart and Medco ponds can be pleasant and productive during breaks in the weather if they’ve been stocked.
 For the more adventurous, trout at Fish Lake tend to winter over near springs in the northeast side of the lake, but snow and ice can be an issue.
 (Fish Lake can be good for ice fishing.)
 Free fishing days planned on New Year’s Eve and Day might result in additional trout plantings.

 Trout: The McKenzie River, this zone’s favorite fly stream, remains open below Leaburg Dam.
 Bait fishing is not allowed anywhere on the river this time of year.
 Trout continue to be stocked in Walter Wirth Lake (Salem) and the following valley ponds: E.E.
 Wilson, Huddleston (Willamina), Junction City, Sheridan and Walling, among others.
 Fishing is best soon after plantings.
 Check the ODFW Recreation Report or trout stocking schedule for details.
 Free fishing days are currently scheduled for New Year’s Eve and Day.